Bnz-0/logiq/docs/Uses_of_logiq.md

 AllInOneOperator = Op.X * Op.Y * Op.Z
 # this new operator if applied to a qubit have the same effect if I applied X, Y and Z to a qubit

-# so I can rewrite all things that I'vd done before in just 3 line:
+# so I can rewrite all things that I've done before in just 3 line:
 q = qbit(1,0)
 AllInOneOperator | q
 print(q) # +1j|0>